chef/chef-web-docs/content/api_chef_server.md

 </tr>
 <tr class="even">
 <td><code>X-Ops-Content-Hash</code></td>
-<td>The body of the request.
-The body should be hashed using SHA-1 and encoded using Base64.
-All hashing is done using SHA-1 and encoded in Base64.
+<td>For API Version 1.
+The result of the SHA-1 hash of the request body encoded using Base64.
+Base64 encoding should have line breaks every 60 characters.</td>
+<td>For API Version 1.3.
+The result of the SHA-256 hash of the request body encoded using Base64.
 Base64 encoding should have line breaks every 60 characters.</td>
 </tr>
 <tr class="odd">
 <td><code>X-Ops-Server-API-Version</code></td>